Vata summer wellbeing guide

 The winds of change are regularly upon us, the seasons consistently roll from one into another.
-Ayurveda: The magic of living wisely medicine recognises that this has a profound effect on our health and recommends many helpful suggestions on how we can adapt our lifestyle to stay balanced in each season.
+Ayurvedic medicine recognises that this has a profound effect on our health and recommends many helpful suggestions on how we can adapt our lifestyle to stay balanced in each season.
 Each individual is unique with an equally unique dosha balance, so remember to read the other doshas and see which resonate.

 In the summer, there are higher levels of heat and sunshine.
 Therefore, the environment becomes naturally drier.
 Just as we might put our washing out to dry on a windy day, a vata exposed to excess levels of air will become constitutionally drier, causing ‘dryness’ to become increased in the system.
 But, what does this mean?

 For a vata, this means the onset of dry conditions such as hot, dry itchy skin conditions such as eczema or dry coughs.

 What are the signs of an increase in vata?